venu-shastri/clean-code-craft/design-harmony.md

 #### Three distinct harmonies that concern every software artifact

 - **Identity Harmony** – `“How do I define myself?”` Every entity in a software system must justify its existence: does it implement a specific concept and how does it do that?
 Is it doing too many things or nothing at all?
-- **Collaboration Harmony** – `“How do I interact with others?”` Every entity collaborates with others to fulfill its tasks.
-Does it do that all on its own, or does it use other entities.
-How does it use them?
-Does it use too many?
-- **Classification Harmony** `“How do I define myself with respect to my ancestors and descendants?”`.
-This harmony combines elements of both identity and collaboration harmony in the context of inheritance.
-For example, does a subclass use all the inherited services, or does it ignore some of them?

-## Identity Disharmonies
-> Identity disharmonies are design flaws that affect single entities such as classes and methods
 #### Rules of Identity Harmony
 >**Propotion Rule**
 >Operations and classes should have a harmonious size i.e., they should avoid both size extremities.
 Be unique – When classes have a harmonious identity, then each